Cannabinoids

 The Cannabinoid Family Tree

-Here is a simple Family Tree of the major cannabinoids - scientists call it the biosynthetic pathway.
-Most of these cannabinoids are created naturally by the actual cannabis and hemp flowers and time, however some are manufactured from CBD (or other cannabinoids) by adding catalyst chemicals.
-Some cannabinoids can also be produced using yeast (much like alcohol).
+Here is a simple Family Tree of the major cannabinoids found naturally in the plant - scientists call it the biosynthetic pathway that occurs before and after harvest.
+Most of these cannabinoids are created naturally by the actual cannabis and hemp flowers and time, however some can be manufactured from CBD (or other cannabinoids) by adding catalyst chemicals.

 Cannabinoids are Bisphasic